crowdsecurity/cs-magento-bouncer/doc/DEVELOPER.md

 ### Auto Prepend File mode

+First, you have to copy the `crowdsec-prepend.php` file to your `app/etc` folder:

+    cp m2-sources/my-own-modules/crowdsec-bouncer/crowdsec-prepend.php m2-sources/app/etc/crowdsec-prepend.php

-To enable the `auto prepend file` mode, you can run the following command that will modify and reload nginx
+Then, to enable the `auto prepend file` mode, you can run the following command that will modify and reload nginx
 configuration:

     ddev crowdsec-prepend-nginx